phetsims/circuit-construction-kit-common/doc/implementation-notes.md

   bulb socket in another layer makes it possible to show the electrons going "through" the socket (in z-ordering).
 The CircuitElementNode constructors populate different layers of the CircuitNode in their constructors and depopulate in their dispose functions.
-* To attain reasonable performance on iPad2, some of the CircuitNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
-This means all of the nodes must be rendered with solid-fill Rectangle (without rounded corners or gradients), and images. rasterizeNode() is used throughout these view layers to rasterize as images.
 * CircuitElementNumberControl (which appears at the bottom of the screen when a CircuitElement is selected) and ValueNode.js (which shows a text readout over an item when "values" is checked) use a similar pattern of containing logic for the different kinds of CircuitElements.
 Other ways to solve this may have been: